delashu/delashu.github.io/bigdat/visualizations.md

 The heat map shows which regions of the world are most affected by Malarial deaths by year.
-Below I show a static version of the plot.
+Below I show a gif of the plot.

 ![Map Plot One](malaria_map.gif)